Pannonian Basin: Terminology

 The term Pannonian Plain refers to the lowland parts of the Pannonian Basin as well as those of some adjoining regions like Lower Austria, Moravia, and Silesia (Czech Republic and Poland).
 The lands adjoining the plain proper are sometimes also called peri-Pannonian.

 In English language, the terms "Pannonian Basin" and "Carpathian Basin" may sometimes be used synonymously, although the latter holds an irredentist Hungarian connotation.

 The name "Pannonian" is taken from that of Pannonia, a province of the Roman Empire.
+Pannonia was bounded on the north and east by the Danube river.
 The historical province overlapped but was not coterminous with the geographical plain or basin, as only the western part of the territory (known as Transdanubia) of modern Hungary formed part of the ancient Pannonia, while the Great Hungarian Plain was not part of it: